 If you need any advice or recommendations for the wedding venues in Michigan, get in touch!
 I'd love to help you find the perfect location!
 If you're planning a destination wedding or elopement, or you're in another state or country, use these guidelines to find your perfect wedding spot.
-Your wedding should be a reflection of your unique personality and style as a couple.
+Your wedding should be a reflection of your unique personality and style as a couple

-The Location.
 Choose a great location to get ready in.
 Keeping with the overall style of your wedding day is an important thing that most people don't even consider.
 If you're having an elegant vintage wedding at a gorgeous venue, and are getting ready at a generic, poorly lit room at the nearest hotel, it just doesn't mesh well.
-Consider looking into renting a nearby Airbnb.
+Consider looking into renting a well-lit Airbnb.
 Oftentimes you can find a beautiful flat or house that's decor will match your style!

 Consider getting ready together.
 Sometimes the best moments are captured when a couple is getting ready together!
 My husband and I went this route, and I wouldn't change it.
 He helped me get into my dress, I helped him with his tie, and we'll always remember those moments together, sharing laughter, nerves, and anticipation for our ceremony.

-It takes the pressure off.
+IT TAKES THE PRESSURE OFF.
 Your nerves are guaranteed to be a factor during your wedding ceremony.
 A First Look takes a lot of the pressure away, because you've already seen each other and had a chance to calm each others nerves.
 You'll be much more relaxed during the ceremony.

-You are fresh.
+YOU ARE FRESH.
 You just had your hair and makeup done.
 You aren't all sweaty yet.
 Your clothes are clean and wrinkle free.

-Keep it private.
-It's best to keep this moment just between the two of you.
+*It's best to keep this moment just between the two of you.
 No moms, no bridal party, no one but just the two of you.
 And me there to document it.
 This is such a beautiful moment, meant for the two of you to cherish alone, and I recommend keeping it as private as possible!